DimOriCoding/Binary-Search-Tree-/README.md

-In this project the following operations are implemented:
+In this project the following operations are implemented (**https://github.com/DimOriCoding/Binary-Search-Tree-/blob/main/Binary_Search_Tree.c**):

 1)**Insertion**

 A new key is always inserted at the leaf by maintaining the property of the binary search tree.
-We start searching for a key from the root until we hit a leaf node.
+The searching for a key starts from the root until a leaf node is found.
 Once a leaf node is found, the new node is added as a child of the leaf node.
-The below steps are followed while we try to insert a node into a binary search tree (**https://www.geeksforgeeks.org/dsa/insertion-in-binary-search-tree/**):
+The below steps are followed in order to insert a node into a binary search tree (**https://www.geeksforgeeks.org/dsa/insertion-in-binary-search-tree/**):
            Initilize the current node (say, currNode or node) with root node Compare the key with the current node.
            Move left if the key is less than or equal to the current node value.